 Location and Parking

-Located in the Agricultural Education Building W077 on UNE main campus in Armidale.
-It can be accessed from Trevenna Rd, adjacent to Pharmacy which is located in the McClymont Building.
+Located in the Agricultural Education Building W077 on UNE main campus in Armidale, the museum can be accessed from Trevenna Rd, adjacent Pharmacy, which is located in the McClymont Building.

 P: +61 2 6773 1018

 The museum has a dedicated website for further information.